The western US produces nearly 25% of the calf crop in the country and houses approximately

 Development of this extension program will be integral for producers located across the western region of the United States and in the country as a whole.
 The effects of climate change are felt in some way by most people around the world.
 These effects are also particularly relevant to the agricultural industry as alterations in climate have a profound effect on quality and composition of feedstuffs, which directly impacts productivity and health of livestock.
 As such, it is imperative that we gain understanding as to the proper way to handle mineral deficient cattle as well as distribute this information to producers nationally, with particular emphasis on the Western United States.

 brief description of study conducted: In June 2019, we began a research trial with 40 steers from the USU herd that came from a mineral deficient background.
-These animals were placed into one of four different treatment groups: 1. control; no mineral intervention give, n = 10 2. multi-min injection, n = 10 3.
-100% NRC required minerals in diet, n = 10 and 4.
-200% NRC required minerals in diet, n=10.
+These animals were placed into one of four different treatment groups: 1. control; no mineral intervention give, n = 10 2. multi-min injection, n = 10 (MM) 3.
+100% NRC required minerals in diet, n = 10 (AM) and 4.
+200% NRC required minerals in diet, n=10 (HM).
 Cattle were placed in these treatment groups for the first 40 days of the trial.
 After that time, all animals were fed the same ration with mineral levels at 100% NRC requirements.
 Liver biopsies and blood were collected from each animal at days 0, 5, 10, 20, 30 and 40 of the trial in order to assess mineral status and vaccine response.
 Cattle were fed in a GrowSafe system allowing for collection of individual feed intake information.
 During the trial, cattle were weighed every 14 days and an ultrasound of the ribeye and backfat thickness was performed every 28 d.
 At the end of the trial, all cattle were commercially harvested at the JBS plant in Hyrum, UT where individual carcass information was provided for each animal.
-Below, are the following preliminary results: weight gain, backfat thickness, ribeye area, liver mineral concentrations of zinc, copper, manganese, selenium, and cobalt.
-The results that are we are still analyzing are: immune response, feed intakes, feed efficiency, and feeding behavior.
+Below, are the following results: weight gain, backfat thickness, ribeye area, immune response, feed intakes, feed efficiency, feeding behavior, liver mineral concentrations of zinc, copper, manganese, selenium, and cobalt.
+The only results we are still analyzing are the economic analyses.

-Here is a link to all of the figures: Graphs
+Here is a link to all of the tables and figures: Graphs and Tables for WSARE report

 Educational & Outreach Activities